SPIRITUALITY SCIENCE: WORLD SUICIDE PREVENTION DAY

 Spirituality Science – September is Suicide Awareness Month.
 If Essence describes one facet of the coin, Existence describes the second face of the same coin.

 Spirituality Science – September is Suicide Awareness Month.
 If Identity is described by one side of the coin, Individuality is described by the second side of the same coin.

 Mental health is related to the understanding of identity and individuality.
 We need to understand as to how identity and individuality are established in the multicellular human organism.

 My mind may define my identity in one manner and my human organism may establish my identity in a different manner.
 My mind may seek my identity from my thoughts, intellectual information & knowledge, emotions, and false ego.
 These four aspects of mental activities or functions are named in the Indian tradition as Manas, Buddhi, Chitta, and Ahamkara.
 These four mental activities are together named as Mano Chatushtayam or AntaHkaranam.
 Indian tradition asks people to recognize that the true identity of the individual does not pertain to these four aspects of human brain activities.

-The attempts by man to establish his identity on the basis of his morphological appearance, anthropometric data, biometric information, race, ethnicity, gender, religion, language or nation/ place of origin have no biological relevance in terms of supporting the existence of that human individual.
+The attempts by a man to establish his identity on the basis of his morphological appearance, anthropomorphic data, biometric information, race, ethnicity, gender, religion, language, occupation, or nationality/ place of origin have no biological relevance if strictly evaluated in terms of supporting the existence of that human individual.